What is counselling?

-I offer an introductory appointment in the first instance, and this provides an opportunity to establish if we could work well together.
-At this same appointment, we will talk a bit about counselling, your reasons for seeking counselling, and your personal aims.
+An introductory appointment provides an opportunity to establish if we could work well together.
+At this same appointment, we will discuss your reasons for seeking counselling and any personal aims.

 If either of us decide that I am not the right Counsellor for you, I can offer details of others, or you can browse the established Counsellor sites, such as the Counselling Directory or Welldoing Directory.

 We will start where you want to start, and I provide a safe and supportive relationship where you can be yourself, talk in an open and honest way, feel heard and understood.

 At times I will challenge what I hear to enable you to reflect, or see things in a different way, yet this will always come from a place of support and genuineness, rather than criticism, judgement or blame.